zackmdavis/Less_Wrong_Drafts/and_all_the_shoggoths_merely_players.md

 Of course gradient descent isn't going to hit on a perfect consequentialist that calculates the optimal plan for manipulating humans into hitting the thumbs-up button.
 But in order to do powerful cognitive work, it is going to hit on flexible [retargetable general-purpose search algorithms](https://www.lesswrong.com/posts/6mysMAqvo9giHC4iX/what-s-general-purpose-search-and-why-might-we-expect-to-see), which, by virtue of their retargetability, need to have something more like a "goal slot".
 It's hard to say in advance what local correlates of reward those optimizers will end up getting pointed at, but it would be an astronomically unlikely coincidence for it to end up being nice.

-**Simplicia**: Okay, that theory sounds plausible to me, given what I know.
-But it seems like it depends on empirical facts about how deep learning works, rather than something you could be confident in _a priori_.
+**Simplicia**: I can't say for sure that you're wrong, but it seems like it depends on empirical facts about how deep learning works, rather than something you could be confident in _a priori_.
 The reason I keep going back to the modular arithmetic example is because it's a scaled-down case where we know that training data successfully pinned down the intended input–output function.
 As I mentioned the other day, this wasn't obvious in advance of seeing the experimental result!
 Somehow, the neural network prior favors the intended solution, rather than it taking an astronomically unlikely coincidence.

+[TODO:
+work in something about the paper about fitting to random labels—"Understanding Deep Learning Requires Rethinking Generalization", "Robust to Massive Label Noise"
+D needs to be clearer about the gradient pointing towards "not allowed to interfere" S should quip about the usage of "model"
+DL as function approximation
+]

 **Doomimir**: Sure.
 [That's a fact about the training distribution, the test distribution, and the optimizer.](https://twitter.com/ESYudkowsky/status/1744066823962947905) It's definitely, definitely not going to work for "goodness".